Rakeela/dragora-notes/2021-5-5-Ninety-Seventh.md

 Right now I'm just putting up a note-to-self because I've invested a lot of thought into this today already, and I NEED to find a way to change my mental context, drop this, and do math.
 I've recorded enough into the conversation with Kistaro that I can pick it up from that basis later.

 ---
+Speaking of notes to self, there's a "gryphon genethief" story that I've been noodling over.
+There is finally nobody requiring me to do it in any way whatsoever, and no possible gain for me to achieve in making it.
+I'm thinking about whether I can creatively channel some of my frustrations.
+For instance, the gryphon genethief concept relies on "men never turn down free sex" - can I strike that concept in some artistic way?
+It's also about "hypergamy", which I think is a very loveless concept that denigrates both men and women by denigrating affectionate attachment between people.

+I think the concept of the story hits so many points of awfulness that I probably can't do it justice, but I've been thinking about it for a while.
+I'll keep thinking about it.

+---
 Back to [[day-post-archive]]